Community Living Policy Center

 Welcome

-Led by an active and effective Community Advisory Committee made up of racially and ethnically diverse people with disabilities, the CLEC is focused on the following goals:
+Led by an active and effective Community Advisory Committee made up of people with disabilities from diverse communities, the CLEC is focused on the following goals:

-• Generate detailed new knowledge about participation disparities in community living.
+• Generate detailed new knowledge about disparities in community living.

-• Develop or identify effective systems-change initiatives or other promising practices that reduce community-living participation disparities.
+• Develop or identify effective systems-change initiatives or other promising practices that reduce community-living disparities.

-• Serve as a national resource for community living and participation research that recognizes the unique challenges faced by people with disabilities from traditionally underserved communities.
+• Serve as a national resource for community living and participatory research that recognizes the unique challenges faced by people with disabilities from traditionally underserved communities.

-By addressing the current knowledge gaps about the inequities in community living, participation experiences, and outcomes, the CLEC will develop new policies and systems-change initiatives.
+By addressing the current knowledge gaps, the CLEC will develop new policies and systems-change initiatives to enhance access and quality of community living services and supports.
 These will be actively disseminated to community stakeholders.

 Below is a conceptual framework for how community-living equity can be achieved.
 Both the society level and the level of the HCBS service and delivery system influence the existence of disparities.
 Community-living equity would mean the elimination of these disparities.

-The overarching goal of the CLEC is to address gaps in our knowledge about inequities in community living and participation experiences and outcomes faced by disabled people of color and develop interventions to address equity, by leveraging existing and new data sources, developing new policy and systems change initiatives, and through active dissemination of findings and trainings for stakeholders.
+The overarching goal of the CLEC is to address gaps in our knowledge about disparities in access to services and supports and improve outcomes faced by disabled people of color and develop interventions to address equity, by leveraging existing and new data sources, developing new policy and systems change initiatives, and through active dissemination of findings and trainings for stakeholders.

 More about CLEC's Work